straup/open311-simple/api.md

 * In a zip code: ?where=zip:94612

-The single parameter removes possible conflicts or overlaps between other parameters, and introduces a flexible way to namespace "known" areas like zip codes, countries, etc.
+The single parameter removes possible conflicts or overlaps between other parameters, and introduces an extensible way to namespace "known" areas like zip codes, countries and allow individual cities to introduce place types specific to their jurisdiction.

 Methods
 ==